lerina/lerina.github.io/html/lrn/text/the_process/stack_heap.md

 ## do the work.

 * Pop the first element of the stack.
+Assign to the register.
 * Pop and do until the stack is empty

+## Register

+It can be a notepad, a dry-erase board, a mirror ...

+* Write down the element poped for the stack
+* Do AFAP (as Fast as possible): Beat the timer
 </main>
 <footer>
   <a href="https://github.com/lerina" target="_blank" title="github">![github](https://razafy.com/img/github32px.png){.link .glow}